delb-xml/delb-py/docs/design.rst

 paradigmatic inspiration, looks and behaves pythonic while keeping the wrapped powers accessible.

-Now with that API at hand, this is what an equivalent of the horribly complicated function seen above would look like:
+Now with that API available, this is what an equivalent of the horribly complicated function seen above would look like:

 .. code-block:: python